- Used to treat Genital Warts in both Men and Women

 This list is not exhaustive.
 Please refer to the Side Effects tab on this product page for a list of more serious adverse reactions you may experience.

 Always read the patient information leaflet thoroughly, for a full list of undesired effects you may suffer while taking this medication.

-Warticon Dosage and Directions
+Warticon Indications and Dose

 Our pharmacists and prescribers follow NICE guidelines when prescribing Wartion Cream.

 Always follow your doctor's instructions when using Warticon.
 Always read the patient information leaflet before you apply the cream.